Secondary Market: Types, Functions, Benefits & Key Insights

 Instruments in Secondary Market

-- Fixed Income Instrument: Instruments form part of investments that guarantee fixed income in the form of regular payments.
-Example: Debentures and bonds
+- Fixed Income Instruments: These investments provide a fixed income in the form of regular payments.
+Some of the examples of fixed-income instruments include debentures and bonds.

-- Variable Income Instrument: Investments made in these instruments do not guarantee a fixed, regular income.
-Instead, the returns vary based on the market fluctuations.
-Example: equity and derivatives.
+- Variable Income Instruments: These investments do not guarantee a fixed income, and the returns vary based on market conditions and various factors.

-- Futures: These are contracts that obligate buyers and sellers to buy or sell assets at a predetermined price and time in the future.
+- Futures: Contracts that obligate buyers and sellers to buy or sell an asset at a predetermined price and time in the future.

 Aftermarkets Participants of Secondary Market

-- Investors: These are individuals or institutions that buy and sell securities in secondary markets for investment purposes.
+- Investors: Individuals or institutions that buy and sell securities in secondary markets for investment purposes.

-- Brokers: These participants in secondary markets are intermediaries that facilitate trades between buyers and sellers in secondary markets, charging fees or commissions for their services.
+- Brokers: Intermediaries who help facilitate trades between buyers and sellers, charging fees or commissions for their services.

-- Market Makers: These are intermediaries that provide liquidity to aftermath markets by buying and selling securities on their own account.
+- Market Makers: These intermediaries provide liquidity by buying and selling securities on their own account.

-- Regulators: These are government agencies that oversee and regulate secondary markets to ensure they operate fairly and efficiently.
+- Regulators: Government bodies that oversee and regulate secondary markets to ensure fair and efficient operation.

 Benefits of Secondary Market

-Here are some of the advantage of secondary markets:
+Here are some of the benefits of secondary market –

-- Market Manipulation: Market manipulation involves the deliberate attempt to artificially influence the price of securities.
+- Market Manipulation: This involves actions intended to artificially influence the price of securities, often misleading investors.

-- Systemic Risk: Systemic risk refers to the risk of a widespread financial system collapse due to the failure of a major institution or event.
+- Systemic Risk: This is the risk of a large-scale financial collapse, often triggered by the failure of a major financial institution or a significant event.

 Examples of Secondary Market Transactions

-- Futures Contract Trading: Investors purchase futures contracts on commodities like crude oil or gold from others in the futures market.
-These contracts obligate investors to buy or sell the underlying commodities at a predetermined price on a specified future date.
+- Trading in Futures Contracts: Investors procure futures contracts for commodities such as crude oil or gold.
+These contracts mandate them to purchase or sell the commodities at a set price on a specified date in the future.

 Secondary Market vs Primary Market

-Here is the difference between primary and secondary market:
+Here is a comparison between the primary and secondary markets:

 Aspects of Comparison | Primary Market | Secondary Market |